-CITY OF GRAND FORKS 2021 ANNUAL DRINKING WATER QUALITY REPORT

-Sources of Grand Forks drinking water include surface water from the Red River and the Red Lake River.
+CITY OF GRAND FORKS 2022 ANNUAL DRINKING WATER QUALITY REPORT ources of Grand Forks drinking water include surface water from the Red River and the Red Lake River.
 The treatment plant has the ability to independently pump from each river or to blend the two sources.
 Blending of the two rivers can improve river water quality which can in turn reduce treatment costs.
-Our public water system, in cooperation with the North Dakota Department of Environmental Quality, has completed the delineation and contaminant/land use inventory elements of the North Dakota Department of Environmental Quality, the North Dakota Department of Environmental Quality has determined that our source water is moderately susceptible to potential contaminants.
+Our public water system, in cooperation with the North Dakota Department of Environmental Quality, has completed the delineation and contaminant/land use inventory elements of the North Dakota Source Water Protection Program.
+Based on the information from these elements, the North Dakota Department of Environmental Quality has determined that our source water is moderately susceptible to potential contaminants.